Profitus Review Summary

 Is Profitus Safe?

-At P2P Empire, we aim to provide the most value to our readers, which is why we look at the management team, history, and the terms and conditions of every platform we review.
+At P2P Empire, we aim to provide the most value to our readers, so we examine the management team, history, and terms and conditions of every platform we review.

 Who Runs the Company?

-Profitus is led by the Founder and Director Viktorija Vanage, who has over 12 years of experience in the real estate industry.
+Profitus is led by Viktorija Cijunskyte, the company's Founder and Director, who has over 12 years of experience in the real estate industry.

 During our research, we also found out that Viktoria co-founded the real estate agency Citus, which took 4th place within the Lithuanian real estate market within only a few years.
 You can read more about the company’s success on Viktorija’s CrunchBase profile.